sy77777en/video_annotation_folk/labels_markdown/lighting_setup/shadow_pattern/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- The video features shadows shaped by the subject, emphasizing form or movement.
+- The video features shadows shaped by the subject to support the narrative, emphasizing form or movement.

 </details>